aalberti333/IPOtion/README.md

 # IPOtion

-Financial data library using the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
+Stock analysis program using the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
 Used to provide technical indicators for stock prices.

 ## Before using